 - m.
-A question was raised about the RQ process asking whether it was working in the way the Committee could be entirely satisfied.
-It was agreed that this was a valid question considering the earlier discussions.
-The Chief Executive responded informing the Committee that the strategic planning process was nearing conclusion setting out the priorities for the next three to five years.
+A question was raised about the RQ process and whether it was working in a way in which the Committee could be entirely satisfied.
+It was agreed this was a valid question considering the earlier discussions.
+The Chief Executive informed the Committee that the strategic planning process was nearing conclusion setting out the priorities for the next three to five years.
 The priorities include a review of the GOsC risk-based quality assurance which echo issues and concerns raised by the Committee. - 14.
 The Chair summarised the Committee's deliberations.